andywenk/andy-wenk/_posts/2023-01-07-the-evil-of-tactical-programming.md

 ## WHAT?

 I love to read code and I love to code - even when there are nowadays "kids" that code much more regularly than me.
-But what I saw in the last half year is alarming.
+But what I often saw in the last years is alarming.
 And this is exactly what Ousterhout is writing in chapter 3 _Working Code Isn't Enough_.
 He is giving the thing a name in chapter 3.1: _Tactical programming_.
 Yes!
 Exactly a problem I am dealing with for a long time now.
 The opposite of tactical programming is _Strategic programming_ as defined by Ousterhout.

-Now you wonder why I say it's alarming what I saw the last half year.
+Now you wonder why I say it's alarming.
 The problem with tactical programming is the lack of **foresight**.
 Because tactical programming is **short-sighted**.
 Let me explain it in a scenario you most probably already know:

 * a developer is creating code that just works
 * without properly thinking about the code design the code will eventually be complex